edoardottt/eJPT-notes/README.md

 > These are all the notes I took while following the INE course for eJPT certification, I strongly think everything you need to pass the exam is in this 'cheatsheet'.

 Info about eJPT certification [here](https://ine.com/learning/certifications/internal/elearnsecurity-junior-penetration-tester-v2).
-Read also my [blog post](https://www.edoardoottavianelli.it/post/post7/post7.html) about eJPT.
+Read also my [blog post](https://www.edoardoottavianelli.it/post/post7/post7.html) about eJPT certification.

 #### Exam setup